Isolation mechanisms for high-speed packet-processing pipelines: Design

 \subsection{\sysname software}

 \Para{The software-hardware interface.} The \sysname software-to-hardware interface works similar to P4Runtime~\cite{p4runtime} to support interactions (e.g., modifying match-action entries, fetching hardware statistics, etc.) between the \sysname software and the \sysname hardware.
-However, in addition to P4Runtime's functions, \sysname's software-hardware interface can also be used to configure different hardware resources (Table~\ref{tab:considered_hw_resources}) in \sysname to reprogram them when a module is added or updated.
+However, in addition to P4Runtime's functions, \sysname's software-hardware interface can also be used to reconfigure different hardware resources (Appendix~\ref{app:considered_hw_resources}) in \sysname to reprogram them when a module is added or updated.
 This allows us to dynamically reconfigure portions of \sysname as module logic changes.

-\Para{The \sysname resource checker.} One can enforce different resource sharing policies (e.g., dominant resource sharing (DRF)~\cite{drf} for multiple resources, pay-as-you-go pricing) to decide how much of each resource is allocated to each module.
-The resource usage checker then statically ensures that every module's resource usage is within its own allocation.
-We leave an exploration of the right resource sharing policies in the context of packet-processing pipelines to future work.
+\Para{The \sysname resource checker.} The \sysname resource checker ensures that each module's resource allocation complies with an operator specified resource sharing policy (e.g., dominant resource sharing (DRF)~\cite{drf}, or a utility-based~\cite{nsdi2022hogan} policy).
+In our current design we check allocations statically because reassigning resources from one module to another disrupts processing for both modules.
+Instead we rely on admission control and do not load a module whose resource requirements cannot be met.
+We leave the question of what is an appropriate resource allocation policy to future work.

-\Para{The \sysname static checker.} For security, the static checker performs several static sanity checks on modules written in P4.
-First, hardware-related statistics (e.g., link utilization, etc.) provided by the system-level program can only be read but not written by modules.
-Second, modules can be deployed across multiple programmable devices~\cite{netchain, lyra}.
-To ensure isolation between different modules, they are not permitted to modify the VID.
-Allowing VID modifications by a module $A$ could unintentionally affect a module $B$ on a downstream device, where $B$'s real VID happens to be the same as $A$'s modified VID.
-Third, we do not allow packet recirculation and ensure loop-free routing tables in the control plane.
-The reason behind this is that all modules share the same ingress pipeline bandwidth.
+\Para{The \sysname static checker.} To ensure isolation, \sysname's static checker analyzes 3 properties of the module's P4 source code.
+First, it checks that modules do not modify hardware-related statistics (e.g., link utilization) provided by the system-level module to all modules.
+Second, modules can not modify their VID.
+This is because a module can be spread across multiple programmable devices~\cite{netchain, lyra}, and changes to VIDs by module $A$ on a device can unintentionally affect a module $B$ on a downstream device, where $B$'s real VID happens to be the same as $A$'s modified VID.
+Third, modules must not recirculate packets and their routing tables should be loop-free.\footnote{We check loop freedom in the control plane.} This is because all modules share the same ingress pipeline bandwidth.
 Recirculating packets or looping them back through multiple devices will degrade the ability of other modules to process packets.